 Question: I have asthma and I'm allergic to my cats, but I don't want to give them away.
 Are there any new treatments for cat allergy?

-Answer: Conventional asthma medications are effective.
-Allergy shots (immunotherapy) for cat allergy generally work.
+Answer: Conventional asthma medications are effective for a cat allergy.
+Allergy shots (immunotherapy) generally work.
 Treatment with anti-IgE is likely to be effective.
 Work is in progress on oral and inhaled immunotherapy.
 Some doctors believe that weekly bathing of the cat reduces exposure to allergens enough to decrease symptoms.
 There are also cleaning products available from allergy supply houses that help to break down cat allergen that may be trapped in carpeting or furniture.

 Question: I have a cat that is 8 years old.
 I know I'm allergic to it because when I touch my cat and accidentally rub my eyes, they itch and get very red.
-I have heard that if you give your cat a bath every week for several weeks, the dander disappears.
-Is this true?
+If you give your cat a bath every week for several weeks, does the dander disappear?

 Answer: Washing a cat can lower cat allergen, but this may not be an effective way to control cat allergen in an indoor environment.
 The cat dander will never completely disappear and will return to ‘normal strength' if you stop bathing the cat.